sw-li/excel-react-template/README.md

 npm start
 ```

-This will launch Excel and a local development server, which uses the manifest file in root folder to sideload the add-in into Excel
+This will launch Excel and a local development server, which uses the manifest file in the root folder to sideload the add-in into Excel.

+---

 ## Project Structure